nathonius/obsidian-jira-cloud/README.md

 This plugin is open source software not created or endorsed in any way by Atlassian.
 It also makes use of other open source libraries, mainly [Jira.js](https://github.com/MrRefactoring/jira.js), which is similarly not created or endorsed by Atlassian.

-Use of this plugin requires the creation of an API Token which grants full read and write access to the configured Jira instance; anything your Jira account can do, this token can do.
+Use of this plugin requires the creation of an API Token which grants full read and write access to the configured Jira instance; though it can be revoked at any time, anything your Jira account can do, this token can do.
 Use at your own risk.

 ## Acknowledgements